Microsoft's on-again off-again affair with PC gaming is finally the real deal

 There is a line of thinking that says Game Pass is great now but just you wait 'til Microsoft turn the screws: To which the obvious answer is, why would they?
 It'll increase the price at some point, sure, but Microsoft is now purely about creating a single game subscription that offers such enormous value it can entice as many gamers as possible, no matter where they are.
 We've been told the future was F2P, but this business model is sub-to-play, and when you see that it currently has over 25 million people signed-up… who cares what they're playing on?

 Microsoft has now, and somewhat belatedly, taken up a place at the heart of PC gaming.
-It is true that it's done this largely through acquisitions, and tying them to its wider strategy, but it is an undeniable fact that in the years to come an absurd number of high quality games will be coming to PC under the banner of Xbox Game Studios, and that the vast majority will be on Game Pass.
+It is true that it's done this largely through acquisitions, and tying them to its wider strategy, but it is an undeniable fact that in the years to come a vast number of high quality games will be coming to PC under the banner of Xbox Game Studios, and that they'll be on Game Pass.

 Looking at this acquisition in the context of Sony is absurd.
 This isn't about PlayStation versus Xbox.
 It's about the entire games industry: How to reach every gamer in the world you possibly can, and how to get every PC player buying in to the Xbox offer.
 There was a time where it felt like Microsoft didn't play a role of much importance in the PC gaming world.
 Now, for good or ill, it feels impossible to ignore it.